 The Symphony School, also known as TSSM, is a place where families come to learn and experience the power of music through private lessons, group classes, enrichment activities, and performances.
 Private lessons are offered throughout the week, Monday through Saturday.
-Group classes are held on Monday afternoons and Saturday mornings.

 Download a registration form, to print, fill out, and return to Rachel at the address below.

 To learn more about the TSSM faculty, click here.

 An important part of your child’s success is attendance at all private lessons.
 Please be ready for your lesson at start time: instrument unpacked and tuned (if applicable).
 If you are unable to make your lesson time, please notify your private teacher as soon as possible.
 Before you leave your house for your lesson, double check that you have at least the following materials: instrument, notebook, pen/pencil and music.

 Please remember that your teachers are not only excellent teachers but professional musicians.
 As such, they lead active performing careers which create very busy lives with tough schedules.
 Your tuition money does not pay for your lesson time, but time they have reserved for you.

 - With 24 hours notice, one lesson per semester may be rescheduled at the student’s request.

 - In the event of an emergency or serious illness, teachers have the option, but are not required to make up missed lessons.
 Payment is expected for missed lessons unless the teacher agrees to reschedule.

 - Teacher absences will be made up at a mutually agreeable time, or the missed lesson will be credited to your account.